trailofbits/test-fuzz/README.md

 ##### `rename = "name"`

 Treat the target as though its name is `name` when adding a module to the enclosing scope.
 Expansion of the `test_fuzz` macro adds a module definition to the enclosing scope.
+By default, the module is named as follows:

-Currently, the module is named `target_fuzz`, where `target` is the name of the target.
-Use of this option causes the module to instead be be named `name_fuzz`.
+- If the target does not appear in an `impl` block, the module is named `target_fuzz`, where `target` is the name of the target.
+- If the target appears in an `impl` block, the module is named `path_target_fuzz`, where `path` is the path of the `impl`'s `Self` type converted to snake case and joined with `_`.

+However, use of this option causes the module to instead be named `name_fuzz`.
 Example:

 ```rust
 #[test_fuzz(rename = "bar")]